Feb 20, 2018

 CHARLES MAYNES: You know, they told him to take an article that was about Ukraine.

-SIMON: For example, uh, according to Vitaly there was an incident in which a group of pro-Russian rebels had taken over a school in Ukraine.
-Essentially holding the kids hostage.
-And when the pro-Ukrainian soldiers--when they, when they stormed the school, children died.
+SIMON: For example, according to Vitaly, there was an incident in which a group of pro-Russian rebels had taken over a school in Ukraine, essentially holding the kids hostage.
+And when the pro-Ukrainian soldiers, when they—when they stormed the school, children died.

 VITALY BESPALOV: [speaking Russian]

-CHARLES MAYNES: But Ana, as I recall her name is...
+CHARLES MAYNES: But Anna, as I recall her name is ...

 VITALY BESPALOV: [speaking Russian]